 5.5.
 Alongside the development of delivery plans throughout 2021 we will also work together to put in place an overall outcomes framework to understand progress and impact.
-This framework will be aligned to partnership and organisational performance management (for example PPRRs within council performance reporting) and oversight ensuring clear lines of governance and oversight.
+This framework will be aligned to partnership and organisational performance management and oversight ensuring clear lines of governance and oversight.